In this lesson, we introduce the factors involved in sequencing poses.

 Judith Lasater on Sequencing

-All yoga poses are done in relationship with all others.
-Therefore, the effect of each pose can be measured, in part, by the pose that came before it and the one that comes after it.
+The effect of each pose can be measured, in part, by the pose that came before it and the one that comes after it.
 For example, if you are focusing on forward bends, then you should practice basic forward bends first and gradually move toward more challenging ones, as your body accommodates the movements necessary to bend forward… Another principle of sequencing is to practice the poses that encourage systemic effects and involve the large muscles first… Finally, an effective sequence of poses never juxtaposes an extreme movement with its opposite extreme movement. – Judith Lasater, 30 Essential Yoga Poses 2003 p 196 link

 The most fundamental aspect of sequencing is setting a clear objective.
 Your objective will guide your choice of asana, breathing practices, thematic elements and other tools.
 The objective also helps in deciding against options, thereby narrowing the focus and increasing effectiveness.
 Questions that will help lead you to your objective include: